-26b If I had a "spiritual mother", it would be Jerusalem, not the virgin Mary that the Roman Catholics claim.
+26b If I had a "spiritual mother", it would not be the virgin Mary that the Roman Catholics claim.
+What has Mary ever done for me?
 I've always considered the Scriptures to be my spiritual mother since it was by its agency that I was born again.

-4:27^a For it is written,^{perfect passive} Rejoice,^{aorist passive imperative} thou barren that bearest^{present active participle} not; break forth^{aorist imperative} and cry,^{aorist imperative} thou that travailest^{present active participle} not; for the desolate hath many more children than she which hath^{present active participle} a husband.
+4:27a For it is written, perfect passive Rejoice, aorist passive imperative thou barren that bearest present active participle not; break forth aorist imperative and cry, aorist imperative thou that travailest present active participle not; for the desolate hath many more children than she which hath present active participle a husband.